 Michael Smith is a Computer Science and Learning Sciences PhD student at Northwestern University, and a National GEM Consortium PhD Fellow.
 Some of his research and project interests include exploring the intersections of technology & education, formal and informal learning, computing culture, new media and community, and games.

-Sarah (she/her) is a PhD candidate in Learning Sciences, working on an ethnographic account of refugee students and a cross-cultural coalition of youth across informal educational settings.
-She examines practices of intergenerational learning and (multi)culturally sustaining pedagogy that complicate notions of youth identity and belonging (vis-à-vis transnationalism and spatial justice).
-She also enjoys calls with family or friends, various forms of crafting, making coffee (currently AeroPressing), and initiating group hugs.
+Sarah (she/her) is a PhD candidate in Learning Sciences.
+She is writing an multi-sited ethnography of refugee students and a cross-cultural coalition of youth that examines how intergenerational learning and (multi)culturally sustaining pedagogy complicate notions of youth identity and belonging (vis-a-vis transnationalism and spatial justice).
+She enjoys FaceTime calls, crafting, pickeball, and a good cup of earl gray.

 Ashley is a Learning Sciences PhD candidate at Northwestern University.
 Their research focuses on data education across K-16 contexts with an emphasis on agency, culture, and identity.